 Preferred solution: Full refund.

-I didn't like: Deceit on the buyers remorse policy.
+ATT Cons: Deceit on the buyers remorse policy.